hchiam/machineLearning/more_notes/googleMLCrashCourse.md

   - one-vs-all: sigmoid output or softmax to require all outputs to sum up to 1 (100%)
   - multi-class, single-label classification = can only be of one class: use one softmax loss for all possible classes
   - multi-class, multi-label classification = can be/have multiple classes: use one logistic regression loss for each possible class
-  - note: for softmax, consider an efficient strategy "Candidate Sampling" of calculating for all positive labels, but only a random sample of negatives
+  - note: when there's a lot of output classes to train for, consider an efficient strategy "Candidate Sampling" of calculating for all positive labels, but only a random sample of negatives